MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

 ### To add test code to the project

-1. In the **Game.cpp** editor window, replace the existing code with this:
+1. In the **Game.cpp** editor window, replace the existing code with:

    <!--[!code-cpp[NVC_Walkthrough_Working_With_Projects#120](../ide/codesnippet/CPP/walkthrough-working-with-projects-and-solutions-cpp_6.cpp)]-->
    ```cpp